Boston University vs Dartmouth: Which School is Right for You?

 Both Boston University and Dartmouth College have strong career service centers that provide students with resources and support to explore their career options and prepare for the job market.
 Boston University’s Center for Career Development provides students with counseling services, job search strategies, and networking opportunities.
 Dartmouth College’s Career Services Office offers students career counseling, job search skills development, and networking opportunities with alumni.

-In addition to these services, both universities also offer internship and co-op programs that allow students to gain hands-on experience in their desired field.
+In addition to these services, both universities also offer internship and co-op programs that allow students to gain hands-on experience in their desired fields.
 Boston University’s Center for Career Development offers a variety of internship programs, including international internships, while Dartmouth College’s Career Services Office provides students with access to a range of co-op opportunities in various industries.

 Boston University and Dartmouth College have different campus cultures.
 Boston University has a diverse student body, with students from over 130 countries.
 The university has a range of clubs and activities, including Greek life, cultural clubs, and sports organizations.